Why work with students?

-If you are a faculty or staff member who conducts research at the University of Alabama and/or engages in creative activities, we invite you to be an Emerging Scholar Mentor!
-Mentors guide Emerging Scholars through the research process and help Scholars develop lifelong skills.
+If you are a faculty or staff member who conducts research at The University of Alabama and/or engages in creative activities, we invite you to be an Emerging Scholar Mentor.
+Mentors take Emerging Scholars into their labs to guide them through the research process and help Scholars develop lifelong skills.

 Talented and Motivated Students

 The Emerging Scholars Program selects students with a demonstrated passion for learning and a natural curiosity about the world around them.
 Emerging Scholars are smart, enthusiastic, and self-driven.
-They are leaders on campus and shining examples of The University of Alabama’s commitment to excellence in education and research.
-They are an invaluable addition to any lab or research project.
+They are leaders on campus and shining examples of UA’s commitment to excellence in education and research.
+They are an invaluable addition to any lab or research project**.

-Scholars represent a variety of majors and interests spanning the many Departments on campus.
-Many of them are assisting with groundbreaking research and representing The University of Alabama at national conferences and in publications.
+Scholars represent a variety of majors and interests spanning the many departments on campus.
+Many of them are assisting with groundbreaking research and representing UA at national conferences and in publications.
 No matter what your area of interest, there is likely a Scholar who wants to work with you.